vyos/vyos-documentation/docs/configuration/interfaces/tunnel.rst

 -----------------------------------

-A GRE tunnel operates at layer 3 of the OSI model and is repsented by IP protocol 47.The main benefit of a GRE tunnel is that you are able to route traffic across disparate networks.
+A GRE tunnel operates at layer 3 of the OSI model and is repsented by IP protocol 47.The main benefit of a GRE tunnel is that you are able to carry multiple protocols inside the same tunnel.
 GRE also supports multicast traffic and supports routing protocols that leverage multicast to form neighbor adjacencies.

+A VyOS GRE tunnel can carry both IPv4 and IPv6 traffic and can also be created over either IPv4 (gre) or IPv6 (ip6gre).

 Configuration
 ^^^^^^^^^^^^^

-A basic configuration requires a tunnel source (local-ip), a tunnel destination (remote-ip), an encapsulation type (gre), and an address (ipv4/ipv6).Below is a configuration example taken from a VyOS router and a Cisco IOS router.
+A basic configuration requires a tunnel source (local-ip), a tunnel destination (remote-ip), an encapsulation type (gre), and an address (ipv4/ipv6).Below is a basic IPv4 only configuration example taken from a VyOS router and a Cisco IOS router.
 The main difference between these two configurations is that VyOS requires you explicitly configure the encapsulation type.
 The Cisco router defaults to gre ip otherwise it would have to be configured as well.